lx200916/desktop_lyrics_plugin/README.md

 # Desktop Lyrics Plugin

 </div>
-A very alpha plugin to display Desktop Lyrics, Windows Only.
+A very alpha plugin to display Desktop Lyrics, Windows Only. **Store Version of Cider is unsupported  due to restrictions from MS.**

 ### MenuEntry